riicess/riicess/README.md

 <div align="center">

 Hi there!
 I'm **riicess**.
-I'm a developer with a diverse background in **Lua scripting**, **web development (HTML, CSS, JavaScript)**, and general programming.
+I'm a developer with a diverse background in **Lua scripting**, **web development (HTML, CSS, JavaScript)**.
 I'm passionate about designing and building impactful systems and user-friendly interfaces through code.
 My experience includes creating scripts for environments like Roblox.

 Currently freelancing, I'm always open to new challenges, collaborations, and exciting projects involving Lua, C++, web development, and various scripting tasks.